 The PhD program in Biomedical Engineering consists of 39 credits of graduate level course work, inclusive of 9 credits of Doctoral Dissertation research.
 The program allows for considerable flexibility in course selection.
-The PhD program also requires completion of a Teaching Aid requirement, the Qualifying Exam, two Research Seminar Symposia presentations, the Candidacy (Proposal) Defense, and the Doctoral Dissertation and Defense.
+The PhD program also requires completion of a Teaching Aid requirement, the Qualifying Exam, the Candidacy (Proposal) Defense, and the Doctoral Dissertation and Defense.